hugoarnal/cs2/README.md

   - Pipe current command: `make 2>&1 | cs2`
   - `cs2 run <command>`
 - Finds your build system[^2] and builds it automatically
+- Ignores all errors from files in your `.gitignore`

 [^1]: It seems as if header files work differently when using banana.
-When they are included, if there's an error in them, it prints it multiple times.
+When they are included, if there's an error in them, it prints it every time the header is included.

 [^2]: see [Supported build systems](#supported-build-systems)